 The amazing news?
 He and the UKFT will alert 2,000 companies about the importance of backing a strong Convention to protect female garment workers from violence and abuse, and urge the UK’s largest retail consortium to get behind it.

-When the International Labour Conference meets in Geneva on 28th May, they will decide if there is enough support for the Convention.
+When the International Labour Conference met in Geneva from 28th May, they needed to decide if there is enough support for the Convention.

-Alok Sharma, the UK Minister for Employment, will be representing the UK government and we need him to support the new law and make sure it is strong and effective.
+Alok Sharma, the UK Minister for Employment, represented the UK government and we needed him to support the new law and make sure it is strong and effective.

 Thank you – 15,546 of you signed our petition to Alok Sharma calling on the UK government to support a strong Convention that is: